-Questionable data often can be found in our old email accounts, such as Google Contacts, Mozilla Thunderbird Contacts, etc. These can include role email addresses (e.g. firstname.lastname@example.org, email@example.com, etc.), people who never replied to our emails and would be likely to mark our emails as spam (e.g. HR recruiter we contacted when applying for a job), and long-abandoned email addresses (now reactivated as spam traps).Tip: While these sources are a great place to start building your database, be cautious when importing these addresses into your email marketing account.
-Start by exporting them to a file, then manually delete the ones that are likely to cause you trouble.
-You won’t regret it!
+Questionable data often can be found in our old email accounts, such as Google Contacts, Mozilla Thunderbird Contacts, etc. These can include role email addresses (e.g., email@example.com, firstname.lastname@example.org, etc.), people who never replied to our emails and would be likely to mark our emails as spam (e.g., HR recruiter we contacted when applying for a job), and long-abandoned email addresses (now reactivated as a recycled spam trap).

 Migration from another service

-You probably use sign-up forms on your company website or blog,.
+On the other hand, you probably use sign-up forms on your company website or blog.
 This is the most effective, organic method for building an email list of engaged, loyal subscribers.
 It’s also an area where typos are very likely to appear.

-To keep your list safe from spam traps and all types of bad data, routine database cleaning is the way to go.
+💡 Tip: The best way to avoid spam traps and all types of bad data is performing routine database cleanings.
 Create a segment of subscribers who haven’t opened any of your emails in the last 6-12 months.
 Try to re-engage them with a couple of carefully designed newsletters.
 If that doesn’t work, delete them.
 You’ll save time and money you can now spend on clients who can purchase your product or service.